Leap Transferable Games 0170

 Board diversity

 Diversity is an important factor in a board’s effectiveness, creating a breadth of perspective among board members and senior managers and breaking down any inclination towards ‘group think’.
-This is reflected in Principle 2 of the Code for Sports Governance: ‘Organisations shall recruit and engage people with appropriate diversity, independence, skills, experience and knowledge to take effective decisions that further the organisation’s goals.’
+This is reflected in Principle 2 of the Code for Sports Governance: ‘Organisations shall recruit and engage people with appropriate diversity of background, independence, skills and experience to take effective decisions that further the organisation’s goals and best serve their communities, stakeholders and wider UK society.’

 More broadly, research has shown that greater diversity in organisations is a predictor of performance.
 Diversity has been shown to be an important factor in innovation, more informed decision making and greater effectiveness (achieving organisational goals).
 The accompanying commentary in the Code for Sports Governance explains the rationale behind the requirement and what is expected of organisations to achieve this.